msc-mayte-gonzalez/ai-job-discovery-pipeline/README.md

 I defined the problem, workflow architecture, filtering rules, edge cases, and product decisions, while using Claude to help write and troubleshoot JavaScript, API requests, and n8n logic.

-The project became a practical way to extend what I could build without pretending I had skills I didn't yet have.
+The project became a practical way to use AI to extend my technical capabilities and turn an idea into a working system.

 ## Limitations and next improvements